 Advanced Pharmacy Practice Experience (Required Courses)

-Students must successfully complete a minimum of four (4) rotations
+Students must successfully complete a minimum of four courses:

-Students may complete an optional elective rotation in place of a 6th pharmacotherapy course.
-Rotations can be completed concomitantly or interspersed with didactic course work, only once a student has completed the following 3 courses:
+Students may complete an optional elective rotation in place of a sixth pharmacotherapy course.
+Experiential courses can be completed concomitantly or interspersed with didactic course work, once a student has completed the following three courses:

 - Foundations for Advanced Pharmacy Practice